vietlq/pyproxy/README.md

 `telnet 127.0.0.1 8080 > /tmp/received_file.pdf`

-*The reason*: I witnessed telnet sending some padding bytes or dropping messages
+*The reason*: I witnessed `telnet` sending some padding bytes or dropping some messages